Kavita Seth

 Kavita Seth (born 14 September 1970) is an Indian singer, who is most known as a playback singer in Hindi cinema, as well as a performer of Ghazals and Sufi music, and leads a Sufi musical group, Karwaan Group.
+She is currently based in Mumbai, India.

-She won the Filmfare Award for Best Female Playback Singer in 2010 for her classical Sufi rendition "Gunja Sa Koi Iktara" for the film Wake Up Sid (2009).
-She also won the Star Screen Award for Best Female Playback for the same song, which was one of the biggest chartbusters in 2009.
+She has won the Filmfare Award for Best Female Playback Singer twice: in 2010 for her classical Sufi rendition of "Iktara" of the film Wake Up Sid (2009) and in 2023 for "Rangisari" of the film Jugjugg Jeeyo (2022).
+She also won the Star Screen Award for Best Female Playback for the former, which was one of the biggest chartbusters in 2009.